OleksiiMelentiev/qa_agentic/instructions/03-create-tests-instruction.md

 # AI Instruction: Playwright Test Generator

-## Objective: Generate a single Playwright TypeScript test file for each Jira task, containing all test cases as separate test blocks, utilizing pre-recorded browser interaction outputs.
+## Objective: Generate a single Playwright TypeScript test file for each Jira task, containing all test cases as separate test blocks.
+The browser_use_output files are provided solely as additional context for the AI to understand the intended browser interactions, but they should NOT be included, imported, or referenced in any way in the final generated Playwright test files.

 ## Input from User: